-Tobacco use and exposure remains the leading preventable cause of death.
+Commercial tobacco use and exposure remains the leading preventable cause of death.
 Smoking, second-hand smoke, use of other tobacco products, and health disparities are serious problems in the Milwaukee area that pose health risks to both the smoker and surrounding individuals and children.

-Our tobacco prevention program is dedicated to promoting health equity and reducing the death and disease caused by tobacco use and exposure in the City of Milwaukee.
+Our commercial tobacco prevention program is dedicated to promoting health equity and reducing the death and disease caused by tobacco use and exposure in the City of Milwaukee.

 In 2010, the Wisconsin Department of Health Services selected the Public Policy Institute to lead Milwaukee’s Tobacco Prevention and Control Program, forming the City of Milwaukee Tobacco-Free Alliance.
 Through education and community mobilization, we work to eliminate health disparities, highlight the tobacco industry’s marketing tactics, and implement effective tobacco prevention and control policy interventions.